ElisabethHuhn/AndroidArchitectureExample3/README.md

 * Repository to separate business logic from Data Source
 * RetroFit2 for REST calls
 * ROOM for local DB Persistence

+# Punch List of things to do and bugs to fix
+* Finish UI compose functions
+  * asssure navigation works
+* Figure out testing using the VM functions to cheat Repository
+* Implement Repository
+  * pass calls from VM to Repository
+* Get Retrofit working
+* Get ROOM working